-395 4 Conclusions
+4 Conclusions

 In this study, multiplicative random cascades models with different variable dependency were developed.
-They were based on a study of time-scale, depth, and temperature characteristics of the datasets to ensure a consistent structure in the view to apply them to daily resolution climate projections.
-The applicability of the synthetic time-series to be used as input for performance modelling of green infrastructure was evaluated.
+They were based on a study of timescale, depth, and temperature characteristics of the datasets to ensure a consistent structure in the view to apply them to daily-resolution climate projections.
+The applicability of the synthetic time series to be used as input for performance modelling of green infrastructure was evaluated.
 They were used to predict the shift in runoff exceedance under a future climate.

-Six downscaling model were developed: two models with only time-scale dependency ( $MRC_S$ and $MRC{S-SEP}$ ), two models with time-scale and depth dependency ( $MRC{SI}$ and $MRC{SI-SEP}$ ) and two models with time-scale, depth and temperature dependency ( $MRC{SIT}$ and $MRC{SIT-SEP}$ ).
-The models $MRC{S-SEP}$ , $MRC{SI-SEP}$ and $MRC{SIT-SEP}$ include a rainfall continuity property with the intention to improve the temporal structure of the rainfall.
-The parametrization of the models ensures the continuity of the different properties modelled and a low number of parameters.
+Six downscaling models were developed: two models with only timescale dependency (MRCS and MRCS-SEP), two models with timescale and depth dependency (MRCSI and MRCSI-SEP), and two models with timescale, depth and temperature dependency (MRCSIT and MRCSIT-SEP).
+The models MRCS-SEP, MRCSI-SEP and MRCSIT-SEP include a rainfall continuity property with the intention of improving the